Raffaele Mezzenga: Awards and honours

 Prof. Mezzenga was the recipient of the 2011 John H. Dillon Medal by the American Physical Society.
 He was elected Fellow of the American Physical Society in 2017.
 Other awards include the 2011 Young Scientist Research Award of the American Oil Chemist Society, the 2013 Biomacromolecules/Macromolecules Young Investigator Award of the American Chemical Society and the 2019 Spark Award for the most promising ETH Zurich invention in 2019.
+Prof. Mezzenga is also the recipient of the 2025 ECIS-Syensqo Award from the European Colloid and Interface Society.

 Mezzenga served as an Executive, Associate and Guest Editor for various journals including Food Biophysics, Food Hydrocolloids, Polymer International, Trends in Food Science, and has been a board member of Swiss Chemical Society for over 15 years.